AIBluefisher/ZeroGS/README.md

 ## 🙌 Acknowledgements

 This work is built upon [ACE](https://nianticlabs.github.io/ace/), [DUSt3R](https://github.com/naver/dust3r), and [Spann3R](https://hengyiwang.github.io/projects/spanner).
 We sincerely thank all the authors for releasing their code.

+## 🪪 License

+Copyright © 2024, Chen Yu.
+All rights reserved.
+Please see the [license file](LICENSE) for terms.